abdulrehman104/Ecommerce-Client/README.md

 # E-commerce Client 🛍️

-This repository contains the **frontend client** of a modern e-commerce platform.
+This repository contains the modern e-commerce platform.
 The project aims to provide an interactive, responsive, and user-friendly shopping experience with seamless integration of various modern technologies.

 ---